refraction-ray/general-notes/lectures/ML in a Nutshell.md

   **Reference**: arXiv: 1708.04622.

   This is a generalization of arXiv: 1606.02718, where RBM is used to fit the distribution of Ising model.
-This work use 2D Ising model samples from MCMC as trainning dataset and train generative models (RBM, DBM, DBN, DRBN(**deep restricted Boltzmann network**)) as MLE (or equivalently use KL divergence between distributions as loss function).
+This work use 2D Ising model samples from standard MCMC as trainning dataset and train generative models (RBM, DBM, DBN, DRBN(**deep restricted Boltzmann network**)) as MLE (or equivalently use KL divergence between distributions as loss function).
 The results of expectation value for physics observable is evaluated from each generator.
+Namely one generate new samples based on the generative model at hand and evaluate the expectation value of physical observables (energy or specific heat), then compare the value to values from Monte Carlo.
 The authors show the accuracy essentially depends only on the number of neurons in the first hidden layer of the network, and not on other model details such as network depth or model type.
 Namely, shallow networks are more efficient than deep ones at representing physical probability distributions associated with Ising systems.

 * Data preprocessing may matter